kristianklein/emp/README.md

 # Embedded system for a gas station
-Final project for an embedded programming class.
+Final project for the course *Embedded Programming* for students in Electronics and Computer Engineering at the University of Southern Denmark.

+# Authors
+* Kristian Klein Jacobsen
+* Anders Bo Sørensen